molarmanful/eldur/README.md

 ## Installation

 Download from [Releases](https://github.com/molarmanful/eldur/releases).
-Included are bitmap formats - OTB, BDF - as well as TTF.
+Included are bitmap formats - OTB, BDF, DFONT (for Mac users) - as well as TTF.
 2x versions are available for HiDPI screens.

-For the crispiest viewing experience, try to use OTB/the bitmap formats when possible.
+For the crispiest viewing experience, try to use the bitmap formats when possible.
 If bitmap fonts are not supported on your platform (e.g. Windows, VSCode), then use the TTF at font sizes that are multiples of 13px.